NomicFoundation/hardhat-vscode/client/README.md

 ### Task provider

-The extension is registered as a task provider for hardhat projects, in which the `build` task is provided, running `hardhat compile`, and the `test` task, which runs `hardhat test`.
+The extension is registered as a task provider for hardhat projects, in which the `build` task is provided , running `hardhat compile`, and the `test` task, which runs `hardhat test`.

 ## Formatting